zkmove/zkmove/README.md

 ## zkMove

 zkMove is a zero-knowledge proof friendly Move language runtime environment.
-It is both a scaling and privacy solution rolled into one..
+It is both a scaling and privacy solution rolled into one.

 ### Highlights

-**Powered by Move language and PLONK**.
+**Powered by Move language and Halo2**.
 As a new generation of programming language for digital assets, Move guarantees secutiry of assets at the language level.
 Halo2 provides excellent tools for writing plonkish ciruit.

 **Build a zero-knowledge proof-friendly bytecode virtual machine**.
 It greatly improves the programmability of zero-knowledge applications.